joshuashevchuk1/AgriChallenge/README.md

 - Should be refactored with a yaml based config system
 - Should have a git actions for deploying via codebuild
-- Should have an external mongodb database and not rely internally storing any data
+- Should have an external mongodb database and not rely on internally storing any data
 - Should have secrets stored in parameter store